kfl/adventofcode_2023/notes.md

 elegant than the code I ended up with.

-Rather than tracing the seed ranges through the mappings I would have liked to compose the mappings (as they are piecewise linear functions) alas I couldn't get it to work.
-However, I'm not sure it would have helped in the end (actually, I made a back-of-the-envelope estimate that suggested that it wouldn't have helped).
+Rather than tracing the seed ranges through the mappings I would have liked to compose the mappings (as they are piecewise linear functions).
+Alas, I couldn't get that to work.
+However, I'm not sure it would have helped in the end.
+(Well actually, I made a back-of-the-envelope estimate that suggested that it wouldn't have helped).